NathanKolbas/ort_dart/README.md

 You are more than welcome to use your own binaries.
 Simply set the `ORT_LIB_LOCATION` environment variable to the location of your own static-binaries.

+> ⚠️ I am having issues getting Windows binaries to work.
+In the meantime pyke's binaries will be used for Windows ⚠️
+>
+> If you would like to help or know more see this issue: https://github.com/NathanKolbas/ort_dart/issues/1

 ## Execution Providers